Provisional Army of Tennessee: Appointments

 Gideon Johnson Pillow and Samuel Read Anderson were appointed major-generals; William R. Caswell, Benjamin F. Cheatham, Robert G. Foster III, John L. T. Sneed, Felix Zollicoffer brigadier-generals; adjutant-general Daniel Smith Donelson; inspector-general William Henry Carroll; quartermaster-general Vernon K. Stevenson; commissary-general R.G.
 Fain; paymaster-general William Williams; surgeon-general Dr. B.W.
 Avent.
-The appointments of Pillow and Anderson, both Democrats, were not popular in the traditionally Whig Western Tennessee.
-Of the five brigadier-generals all except Cheatham were Whigs, however.
+The appointments of Pillow and Anderson, both Democrats, were not popular in the traditionally Whig West Tennessee.
+Of the five brigadier-generals all except Cheatham were Whigs.

 Preparations

-On April 25 the Governor ordered General Anderson to take command at Memphis and to organize the volunteer forces that were assembling there.
+On April 25 Harris ordered General Anderson to take command at Memphis and to organize the volunteer forces that were assembling there.
 He remained there until May 3, when the command was turned over to General Sneed.
 Ten companies mustered into state service in Nashville became the First Tennessee Regiment on May 3.
 Placed under the command of Colonel George Earl Maney, it was the first regiment of the provisional army to be raised.
 About the same time, another regiment was mustered into service at Winchester; it became the First Confederate Tennessee under Colonel Peter Turney.
 By May 5, about 171 companies had reported themselves ready for the field.
 General Anderson became commander of the Middle Department with headquarters at Memphis.
-General Foster took command of Camp Cheatham in Robertson County, General Zollicoffer of Camp Trousdale, Sumner County, General Caswell of the forces in East Tennessee (with headquarters at Knoxville), General Cheatham at Union City and General Sneed at Randolph.
+General Foster took command of Camp Cheatham in Robertson County, General Zollicoffer of Camp Trousdale, Sumner County, General Caswell of the forces in East Tennessee (with headquarters at Knoxville), General Cheatham at Union City, and General Sneed at Randolph.

 Early in June five or six batteries were posted along the Mississippi River from Memphis to Knoxville.
 Commanding the leading strategic points, the batteries were equipped with mortars, columbiads and 24- and 32-pound cannons, and manned by ten companies of artillery under Colonel John P. McCown.
 About 15,000 volunteers were assembled in West Tennessee under the command of General Pillow.
 They were concentrated in the forts still under construction: Fort Harris, Fort Wright and Fort Pillow.
 No more than 4,000 volunteers guarded the supply depot at Nashville and only a minimal force was maintained at Knoxville.
-The Governor assumed that Kentucky could remain neutral during the war and let the Tennessee-Kentucky border remain undefended.
+Harris assumed that Kentucky could remain neutral during the war and let the Tennessee-Kentucky border remain undefended.